Abandoned & Little-Known Airfields:

 The original location of Buehl Field was on the southeast corner of Street Road & Hulmeville Road in Bensalem.

-The earliest depiction of Buhel Field which has been located
+The earliest depiction of Buehl Field which has been located was on the January 1947 NY Sectional Chart.

 Buehl Field was operated by Flying Dutchman Air Service,

-whose manager, Ernest Buehl, had previously operated nearby Somerton Airport until some point between 1951-55.
+whose manager, Ernest Buehl, also operated nearby Somerton Airport until Febrtuary 1952.

 A 1952 aerial view looking north at Buehl Field (courtesy of Laurie VanSant)

-depicted the field as having 2 grass runways, with 2 hangars along the west side of the field.
+depicted the field as having 2 grass runways, with 2 hangars along the west side of the field & 2 on the southeast.

 A 1952 aerial view of a hangar marked “Buehl Field” (courtesy of Laurie VanSant)